pedrosena138/coding-dojo-python/pokedex/README.md

 ## Pokedex

 To become a Pokemon master we have to know everysingle pokemon, for this we are gonna create a Pokedex to save the Pokemons's info.
-We have to save and update these infos as we discovery new Pokemons, each Pokemon have these attributes
+We have to **search**, **save** and **update** these infos as we discovery new Pokemons, each Pokemon have these attributes

 | attribute | description                           |
 |-----------|---------------------------------------|